 It is still worth checking if your soil is acid or alkaline before choosing a particular variety.
 Sometimes, a little lime will need to be added to soil to get the best results.

 Hydrangeas will grow in zones 3-9, depending on the variety.
 If you need a cold-tolerant hydrangea, H. paniculata (panicle hydrangea) and H. arborescens are good choices for Zone 3.
 Some hydrangeas will need partial shade in very sunny states, including Southern California.
 Many hydrangeas will work in the moister areas of the Pacific Northwest and California.

 Lilac is a compact shrub well suited to a temperate climate.
 It sheds its leaves in winter, but in summer it flowers for long periods.
 The wonderful scent and large flowers of the common lilac make it a popular specimen bush.
 Some larger varieties are classified as trees.

 Most varieties of lilac grow well in zones 3 to 7.
 They need winter cold, so won't be an option in the Deep South or much of California or the Southwest.

 Forsythia is a marvel after a miserable winter.
 It will cheer people up wherever you plant it.
 In very early spring, before the leaves appear, at a time that depends on the local definition of spring, it turns into a shower of yellow.
 It prefers sun and tolerates dry soil.
-Zones 4-9.
+Forsythia will work in Zones 4-9.
 Some get very large, so look for shorter varieties if space is limited.

 A honeysuckle relative from China, Weigela with its pairs of trumpet-shaped flowers comes in shades of pink, red, and white.
 Some varieties are very cold-tolerant and will do well in the mountains of the western states.
 The bush is informal and shaggy-looking and not spectacular when not blooming.
 Some varieties, however, will bloom more than once during the year.